TaxDome logo

 Map your processes

-3. How do you know that the step is finished?
+• How do I know when a step is complete?

 • For bookkeeping services, you might have stages for collecting invoices, entering data into the accounting software, reconciling accounts and generating reports.
 At TaxDome, it will look something like: